Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 <br>

 Both in cases where new datasets are being created and finalised collections made ready for cataloguing, data management is a crucial consideration at Appen and, more broadly, any language technology project.
-Two main issues that are important to consider for data repositories are:
+Two main issues that are important to consider for data collections are:

 <br>